 AIRSEA assembles all the required expertise to tackle these difficulties.
 As mentioned previously, the choice of parameterization schemes and their tuning has a significant impact on the result of model simulations.
 Our research will focus on parameter estimation for parameterized Partial Differential Equations (PDEs) and also for parameterized Stochastic Differential Equations (SDEs).
 Deterministic approaches are based on optimal control methods and are local in the parameter space (i.e., the result depends on the starting point of the estimation) but thanks to adjoint methods they can cope with a large number of unknowns that can also vary in space and time.
-Multiscale optimization techniques as described in 7.2.1 will be one of the tools used.
-This in turn can be used either to propose a better (and smaller) parameter set or as a criterion for discriminating parameterization schemes.
-Statistical methods are global in the parameter state but may suffer from the curse of dimensionality.
+Multiscale optimization techniques as described in 7.2 will be one of the tools used.
+This in turn can be used either to propose a better (and smaller) parameter state but may suffer from the curse of dimensionality.
 However, the notion of parameter can also be extended to functional parameters.
 We may consider as parameter a functional entity such as a boundary condition on time, or a probability density function in a stationary regime.
 For these purposes, non-parametric estimation will also be considered as an alternative.